 How Are the Test Results Presented?

 The results of Thomas International's Global Intelligence Assessment are presented in a comprehensive test report.
 The report consists of a diagram indicating the candidate's success in each field (in percentages) as well as a representation of the candidate's scores compared with an established standard.
 In addition, the candidate's scoring in each mini test is presented, including a breakdown of both the accurate and inaccurate answers given and thus reflecting the candidate's cognitive abilities in each of these areas.
+The candidate can receive his test report if he wishes so.

 Tips and Tricks